jnozzi/cocoadev.com/markdown/FirstActionOfApp.md

 ----

 You need to be the application's delegate to receive that message.
 If you're the window's delegate you can implement -windowDidLoad and it might be close enough.
-If not, create an instance of your class in your General/MainMenu.nib and hook the File's Owner delegate outlet to your instance, and then you'll receive the applicationDidFinishLaunching method. -- Bo
+If not, create an instance of your class in your MainMenu.nib and hook the File's Owner delegate outlet to your instance, and then you'll receive the applicationDidFinishLaunching method. -- Bo